chipotleman/fundedfinal/replit.md

   - No hover effects on touch devices (all :hover states disabled)
   - No active/focus highlights
   - Clean tap experience with no visual feedback boxes
+- **Body scroll locked when menu is open** - page cannot be scrolled while menu is visible
+- Menu covers entire viewport height (inset-0) with no scrolling inside menu

 ### Logo Updates
 - Increased mobile logo size by 60% (from 56px to 90px)